Georges Guétary: An American in Paris and afterwards

 Guétary was best known in the United States for his role as Henri Baurel in An American in Paris, in which he plays a friend, and unknowing romantic rival, of the American painter Jerry Mulligan, played by Gene Kelly.
-In the film, Guétary plays an aging cabaret performer who is in love with a young girl played by Leslie Caron.
-She falls in love with Mulligan.
+In the film, Guétary plays a cabaret performer and family friend who is in love with a young woman he sheltered when she was a child in Paris during World War II, Lisa Bouvier, played by Leslie Caron.
+She is engaged to the Guétary character but meets and falls in love with Mulligan.

 Kelly was nearly three years older than Guétary, and the role was originally intended for the much older Maurice Chevalier, who turned down the part.
 Kelly's biographer, Clive Hirschhorn, said that Kelly recruited Guétary for the part even though he knew that Guétary was too young.
 In its review, however, Variety said that Guétary was "cast neatly as the older man."

 In the film, Guétary is noted for a solo number in which he strides up a stairway singing George Gershwin's Stairway to Paradise.
 He also appeared with Kelly in a rendition of Gershwin's 'S Wonderful in which both sing, without the other knowing it, about their love for Caron.
 At the end of the film, the object of their affection, Caron, chooses to go with Kelly despite her affection for Guétary.

 Guétary's role in American in Paris turned out to be his only appearance in a Hollywood film.
 He returned to the stage and films in France.
 In 1958, he appeared on Broadway in the musical Portofino.
 New York Times critic Brooks Atkinson said he was "the kissingest philanderer the season has produced."

 Guétary was married to Janine Guyon, a producer in French television.
 They had two children.